-Casio earned its tough title with the G-Shock and it's built on that success with its new smart offering built for the life taking on the wilderness.
+Casio earned its tough title with the G-Shock and it's built on that success with its new smart offering, made for taking on the wilderness.
 The latest Casio WSD-F10, better known as the Casio Smart Outdoor Watch, is built to military specifications for toughness.
 That also means water resistance to 50 metres and a dual-layer display that switches between colour and monochrome to save battery and offer the best outdoor viewing as needed depending on conditions.

 Explained: How does GPS actually work?

 Smart sensors deliver waypoint navigation, altimeter measurements, atmospheric pressure, sunrise and sunset plus tides.
 Of course the usual distance, speed, pace and the like are also recorded.
 And thanks to Android Wear smarts, it'll work as a Google friendly smartwatch too.